 Decide on Your Subjects

 What subjects do you plan on teaching each of your children next year?
 Your state may have certain subjects you have to cover (you can check here) or you may be able to pick your own subjects.
-You may want to make sure you cover the basics such as math, reading, and writing and then throw in some fun extras such as geography, a foreign language or life skills.
+You may want to make sure you cover the basics such as math, reading, writing, history (social studies) and science and then throw in some fun extras such as geography, a foreign language or life skills.
 Fill in the subjects you plan on teaching for each child in the left column of their sheet.

 Choose Your Curriculum